 Mt.
-Holly is not a part of any nationwide lift pass system.
+Holly is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Mt.
 Holly.
 To purchase season passes, you'll need to visit Mt.
 Holly's website.

 Mt.
 Holly has a very low summit elevation.
 The summit of this park is one of the smaller ones in the country.